Dimension-independent Markov chain Monte Carlo on the sphere: Closing remarks

 In this paper, we proposed efficient \ac{MCMC} algorithms for sampling target measures on high-dimensional spheres that are absolutely continuous \wrt an ACG prior.
 Our algorithms exploit the structure of the \ac{ACG} prior by lifting the sampling problem on the sphere to a sampling problem in the ambient Hilbert space.
 This allows us to apply existing \ac{MCMC} algorithms on linear spaces --- such as the \ac{pCN}-\ac{MH} algorithm --- for which there are theoretical results concerning dimension-independent efficiency.

-Using the methodology of push-forward Markov kernels, we then obtained transition kernels on the sphere that inherit many properties of the transition kernels in the ambient Hilbert space, e.g.\ reversibility \wrt the desired target measure.
+Using the technique of push-forward Markov kernels, we then obtained transition kernels on the sphere that inherit many properties of the transition kernels in the ambient Hilbert space, e.g.\ reversibility \wrt the desired target measure.
 Under fairly mild conditions, we showed the uniform ergodicity of Markov chains generated by our algorithms, and provided theoretical arguments for the dimension independence of their spectral gaps.
-A complete proof of dimension independence was out of the scope of this paper.

-Using binary classification as a test problem, we compared the performance of our methods to that of \ac{MH} algorithms based on the geodesic random walk proposal of \citet{MangoubiSmith2018} and the approach of \citet{Zappa2018}.
+Using binary classification and Bayesian density estimation as test problems, we compared the performance of our methods to that of \ac{MH} algorithms based on the geodesic random walk proposal of \citet{MangoubiSmith2018} and the approach of \citet{Zappa2018}.
 Our results illustrated the robustness of our algorithms as the dimension of the state space increased.
 In comparison, the statistical efficiency of the two other existing algorithms decreased as the dimension of the state space increased.

 Based on our work, several interesting questions for future research remain.
-For instance, the possibility of weakening the condition of Lipschitz continuity stated in \Cref{theo:vollmer}, which would yield a theoretical proof of dimension independence of the reprojected \ac{pCN}-\ac{MH}.
-Similarly, a theoretical analysis of the dimension independence of the (reprojected) \ac{ESS} transition kernel remains an open issue.
+A theoretical analysis of the dimension independence of the (reprojected) \ac{ESS} transition kernel remains an open issue.
 Here Markov chain comparison techniques --- as have been developed by, for example, \citet{Peskun1973}, \citet{Andrieu2016}, and \citet{RuSpru2018} --- may be useful for establishing the inheritance of a spectral gap from the \ac{pCN}-\ac{MH} transition kernel to the \ac{ESS} transition kernel.
-Additionally, it seems promising to modify our algorithms so that they can be applied to sample from target measures \wrt other common priors such as Bingham distributions, by using the acceptance-rejection approach in \citep{Kent2018}, for example.
+Additionally, it seems promising to modify our algorithms so that they can be applied to sample from target measures \wrt other common priors such as Bingham distributions, by using the acceptance-rejection approach of \citet{Kent2018}, for example.